lynix/temper2csv/README.md

 should give you the current temperature reading within a couple of seconds.

 For further usage information, please try the `-h` commandline option.

+## License

+This software is released under the terms of the MIT License, see file 'LICENSE'.